guidoism/escape/inspiration/jonesforth.md

         Because names vary in length, this isn't just a simple increment.

-        In this FORTH you cannot easily turn a codeword pointer back into a dictionary entry pointer, but that is not true in most FORTH implementations where they store a back pointer in the definition (with an obvious memory/complexity cost).
-The reason they do this is that it is useful to be able to go backwards (codeword -> dictionary entry) in order to decompile FORTH definitions quickly.
+        In this Forth you cannot easily turn a codeword pointer back into a dictionary entry pointer, but that is not true in most Forth implementations where they store a back pointer in the definition (with an obvious memory/complexity cost).
+The reason they do this is that it is useful to be able to go backwards (codeword -> dictionary entry) in order to decompile Forth definitions quickly.

         What does `CFA` stand for?
 My best guess is "Code Field Address".